mckennapsean/dissertation/content/05-security.md

 required for linked small multiples as presented in BubbleNet.
 As such, this final tool utilizes the assembly-canvas metaphor [@ogrinz2009mashup], similar to Tableau's dashboards where a custom visualization dashboard is built on the fly.
 The flat map serves as the background for any geospatial data.
-There is a left-most palette that lists the available data sources.
+A left-most palette lists the available data sources.
 When selecting data sources that are not geospatial, a floating visualization palette is placed on the screen for the user to select a different visualization for the data.
 These palettes support customization of numerous visualizations: e.g., treemap, node-link diagrams, sunburst charts, and timelines, and this customized dashboard can be saved and shared.

 After implementing this final tool, end users have expressed an interest in